CloudTestDrive/EventLabs/README.md

 The tutorial for this lab is located on [Oracle.com](http://docs.oracle.com/cd/E65774_01/tutorials/tut_mcs_max_short/tut_mcs_max_short_1.html)

 ## Integration Cloud Service and Process Cloud Service ##
 These labs are not yet available through Github.
-If you are participating in a CTD, you will receive the relevant word documents with the tutorials.
+If you are participating in a CTD, you will receive the relevant Word documents with the tutorials.

 ### Prerequisites ###